Large-sample analysis of cost functionals for inference under the coalescent

 We write the sequential importance weights in terms of this cost sequence and employ our convergence result to study the asymptotic behaviour of the weights of classical importance sampling algorithms, particularly those of \cite{griffiths1994simulating} and \cite{stephens2000}.
 This constitutes the second main theoretical contribution of the paper, Theorem \ref{thm:weights_convergence}.

 The idea of using a cost framework for the asymptotic analysis of importance sampling algorithms is inspired by the stochastic control approach to rare events simulation.
-This can be based on large deviations principles when the probability of the rare event is exponentially decaying, e.g. \citep{dupuis2004}, or it can be based on Lyapunov methods in heavy-tailed settings, e.g. \citep{blanchet2012}.
+This can be based on large deviations principles when the probability of the rare event is exponentially decaying, e.g. \cite{dupuis2004}, or it can be based on Lyapunov methods in heavy-tailed settings, e.g. \cite{blanchet2012}.
 These approaches are not applicable to the coalescent, necessitating the development of our bespoke approach based on convergence of cost functionals.
 While the main motivation for the construction of the cost framework is the analysis of importance sampling algorithms, the resulting limit of cost processes is generic and potentially of independent interest.